 The interesting part about this design was trying to amplify the noise instead of suppressing it; which was a typical occurrence in circuit design.
 The first challenge was solved by increasing the values for the capacitors from nano-farads to micro-farads.
 Not only did this create a better DC bias it also made the circuit work as expected by creating an audible signal.
-The next challenge that was faced was trying to maximize the gain through the BJT without distorting the noise to get the output to be 2.5 Vpp which means the voltage rms needs to be 0.884V.
-Once, all the proper components where selected the output provided a sound that was desired
+The next challenge that was faced was trying to maximize the gain through the BJT without distorting the noise to get the output to be 1 Vpp.
+The distortion was seen that when replacing the resistors, the audible output of the noise would degrade.
+Once, all the proper components where selected the output provided a sound that was intended, and the output was 1 Vpp.
+Below is the output waveform from the oscilloscope